Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 ​The consistency property ensures that any transaction will bring the database from one valid state to another.
 Any data written to the database must be valid according to all defined rules, including constraints, cascades, triggers, and any combination thereof.
 This does not guarantee correctness of the transaction in all ways the application programmer might have wanted (that is the responsibility of application-level code), but merely that any programming errors cannot result in the violation of any defined rules.

+Isolation

+​The isolation property ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other.
+Providing isolation is the main goal of concurrency control.
+Depending on the concurrency control method (i.e., if it uses strict - as opposed to relaxed - serializability), the effects of an incomplete transaction might not even be visible to another transaction.